 Frost cupcakes with the walnut buttercream.
 Decorate with grapes, and figs on top.

-Leftover jam will keep in the fridge for up to 7 days.
+Leftover jam will keep in the fridge for up to 7 days, in case you have any.
 Cupcakes will hold up well in the fridge, covered, for up to 4 days.